leeboardtools/mimon/UIDesignNotes.md

                 - Delete Reminder

-- Need to figure out how to get indent support into DropdownField.
+- Need to update AccountList entries when account is updated.
-    - Most likely convert to <div> based, also want to support arbitrary components.
+- Need to reload account editor if account changed (such as undo/redo).